The Black Starlets' 1995 squad and the curse of knee injuries

 Baba Sule

-Baba Sule was one of the top talents in the 1995 squad, he signed for Real Mallorca after the tournament.
-He initially battled with illness and hard his time at Mallorca was cut short.
+Baba Sule was one of the top talents in the 1995 squad.
+He signed with Real Mallorca after the tournament.
+He initially battled with illness, and his time at Mallorca was cut short.

 When he found his feet and signed for Reak Madrid.
 Madrid loan him out to Leganes where he made a name for himself.